marcdotson/data-5600/notes/notes.md

 - Representativeness: Data is representative of the population or process.

-- Additivity and Linearity: The relationship between the outcome and predictors is additive and linear in parameters.
+- Additivity: The relationship between the outcome and predictors is additive.

+- Linearity: The mean is a linear function of the predictors.

 - Independence: Observations are independent of each other.

-- Equal Variance of Errors: Homoscedasticity or constant variance of errors across all levels of predictors.
+- Constant Variance: Homoscedasticity or constant variance of errors across all levels of predictors.

 - Normality of Errors: Errors are normally distributed?